A 3,000 Mile Ride for American Indian Day

 So how did Wilson, or the "Great White Father," handle James' proposal?
 There's no record that the president, or his staff, took any action as a result of the meeting.
 Nonetheless, a few states subsequently created their own versions of American Indian day.
 The first was New York, which began officially celebrating American Indian Day in 1916.
 Illinois became the next state to officially sanction the recognition of American Indians in 1919.

 And what became of Red Fox James?
 Shortly after his 1914 trip to Washington, he organized the first Indian Boy Scout troop in America at the United States Indian School in Carlisle, Pennsylvania.
 He made a second trip to Washington in 1915, this time to ask Wilson for citizenship for American Indians.
 A few years later, as World War I took the world's center stage, he organized a fund-raising campaign for the American Red Cross, collecting over $15,000—a major sum back in the day.
-After the war, his story gets rather sketchy.
-Most of the detailed biographical information about him comes from James himself, through the pages of the American Indian Tepee, the journal of the Tepee Order, which was a youth organization he founded in 1914.
-By 1920, the Order had evolved into a secret, freemasonic-style adult fraternal organization, shrouded in mysticism and sadly, racism too.

 James' American Indian roots came from his mother's side.
 His father was Welsh.
 Although his mother was probably Blackfoot, James claimed Native American heritage only as an adult.
 He changed his name by adding “Red” and later “Skiuhushu” to Francis Fox James.
 He went on to be known by many names, including Reverend St. James, Francis Fox James, Rev. Barnabas Skiuhushu, and the Rev. Dr. Barnabas, Ph.D., Arch-Herio Monk.
 Oh, the fortunes of fame!

 No matter what conclusion you come to regarding James, his ambiguous Indian identity, or his involvement in the Tepee Order, the story of his headline seeking ride across the country to ask for an American Indian Day is important.
 Not just because of how well he pulled it off, but because of how his plea was ignored.
 Today, several states have designated Columbus Day as Native American Day, but it continues to be a day we observe without any recognition as a national legal holiday.
-My hope is that someday the USA will honor and recognize Native Americans with a holiday that recognizes them as the first people of this nation and celebrates both their cultural heritage and integral importance to our past, our present, and our future.
+My hope is that someday the United States will honor and recognize Native Americans with a holiday that recognizes them as the first people of this nation and celebrates both their cultural heritage and integral importance to our past, our present, and our future.